 (leave taken on a part-time basis) may be taken when medically necessary or in the case of Active Duty Leave or Service member Family Leave.
 Upon request, employees must provide medical certification that intermittent or reduced schedule leave is medically necessary, the expected duration of the leave and, if the leave is necessary for planned medical treatment, the dates on which such treatment is expected to be given and the duration of such treatment.
 Employees must make a reasonable effort to schedule leave for planned medical treatment so as not to unduly disrupt the County's operations.
-Employees taking such leave for planned medical treatment (whether their own or covered family member's) may be required to transfer temporarily to an alternative position with equivalent pay and benefits for the duration of the leave.
+Employees taking such leave for planned medical treatment temporarily to an alternative position with equivalent pay and benefits for the duration of the leave.
 Leave will be deducted in increments of .25 hours at a minimum.